RodeoYeeHa/behave2unitgen/README.md

     }

 This Unit Test will fail because there is no test method so far.
-As you can see, i extended the code with the  Annotations @Story.
-I use this Annotation to reference the story i want to write a Unit Test for.
+As you can see I extended the code with the annotation @Story.
+I use this annotation to refer to the story I write a Unit Test for.

-Another thing you might have noticed is the @FixMethodOrder-Annotation.
-Usually, all Unit Tests should be independant of each another, so the order in which the methods are called are not predictable in JUnit 4 by default.
+You also might have noticed the annotation @FixMethodOrder.
+Usually, all Unit Tests should be independant of one another, so the order in which the methods are called are not predictable in JUnit 4 by default.

-In out story a scenario constists of tree steps: "Given..." (the pre-condition), "When..." (the condition) and "Then...".
+In our story a scenario consists of tree steps: "Given..." (the pre-condition), "When..." (the condition) and "Then...".
 It can be very useful to split these three steps into separate test methods.
-If we do this, we need to make shure, that the methods are called in the right order (e.g. the @Given-Annotated method should be called before or together with the @When-Annotated one).
+If we do so, we need to make sure, that the methods are called in the right order (e.g. the @Given-Annotated method should be called before or together with the @When-Annotated one).

-Normally, it is not a good idea to make test method dependent of each another.
+Normally, it is not a good idea to make test method dependent of each other.
 In this special case, it helps us to implement the three steps separately within the Unit Test.
-Therefore, we use the @FixMethodOrder-Annotation.
+Therefore we use the @FixMethodOrder-annotation.

 Implementing the @Given
 -----------------------